eliasku/ecx/README.md

 ### Family

-For all `System`
+For all `System` types.
-For example we need to track all active(live) entities with components: Transform, Node and Renderable
+For example we need to track all active(live) entities with components: Transform, Node and Renderable.
 ```
 class MovementSystem extends System {
     var _entities:Family<Transform, Node, Renderable>;